-The proposed project will develop new units of competency and skill sets in therapeutic horticulture to meet the needs of emerging markets in Australia.
+The proposed project will develop new competency units and skill sets in therapeutic horticulture to meet the needs of emerging markets in Australia.
 The new skill sets will be designed to complement existing work experience and qualifications at Certificate IV level and higher.
 They will be specialisations associated with Landscaping, Horticulture, Allied Health, Community Services and Aged Care.